Sugoi-protocol/Sugoi-smart-donations/README.md

 ## TrustedNGOsManager

 Manager of the trusted NGOs.
 Currently executed by an owner, who can add, enable and disable NGOs.
-In the future, it could be upgraded to a DAO with a governance token to manage NGOs.
+In the future, it could be upgraded to a DAO with a governance token to manage NGOs or Sugoi Gamification.

 ## InvestmentPool